 CISA, through the National Risk Management Center (NRMC), works with government and industry partners to strengthen the security and resiliency of the national PNT ecosystem from the risks of both intentional and unintentional threats.

-One of CISA’s top priorities is understanding how PNT is used across all NCFs and how the functions can become more secure and resilient.
-This understanding will help inform CISA’s risk reduction efforts, such as the creation of a Conformance Framework for GPS Receivers.
-The conformance framework will establish key operating parameters for more secure GPS receivers.
-Partnering with equipment manufacturers, end users and other federal agencies, DHS will develop a common lexicon and standards that define security expectations for the industry.
-These standards will enable end users to better understand systems capabilities which in turn enables users to make more informed risk decisions.
+One of CISA’s top priorities is understanding how PNT is used across all National Critical Functions (NCFs), and how the functions that are dependent on PNT services can become more secure and resilient.
+This understanding will inform CISA’s risk reduction efforts, such as the creation of a Conformance Framework for GPS Receivers and supporting the National Institute of Standards and Technology (NIST) as they develop PNT profiles.
+The conformance framework will establish key parameters for assessing the security and resilience of GPS receivers.
+Partnering with equipment manufacturers, end users and other federal agencies, DHS will develop a common lexicon that defines security expectations for the industry.
+These standards will enable end users to better understand PNT receiver capabilities, which in turn enables users to make better informed risk decisions.

-As technologies emerge, it is important to secure infrastructure vital to national security, commercial industry and our everyday lives.
-CISA is working with federal partners and the critical infrastructure community to promote the responsible use of GPS and other PNT sources
+As alternate PNT services emerge, DHS will work with industry to understand how their adoption impacts critical infrastructure and the NCFs.
+Additionally, CISA will continue to lead DHS efforts to work with federal partners and the critical infrastructure community to promote the responsible use of GPS and other PNT sources.

 On February 12, 2020, the Executive Order (E.O.)
 13905 on Strengthening National Resilience through Responsible Use of Positioning, Navigation, and Timing (PNT) Services was signed.
 The goal of the E.O. was to identify and promote the responsible use of PNT services by the Federal Government and critical infrastructure owners and operators.